-If aesthetics is the philosophical inquiry into art and beauty (or a contemporary surrogate for beauty, e.g. aesthetic value), the striking feature of Plato's dialogues is that he devotes so much time to both topics but treats them oppositely.
+If aesthetics is the philosophical inquiry into art and beauty (or a contemporary surrogate for beauty, e.g. aesthetic value), the striking feature of Plato's dialogues is that he devotes as much time as he does to both topics and yet treats them oppositely.
 Art, mostly as represented by poetry, is closer to a greatest danger than any other phenomenon Plato speaks of, while beauty is close to a greatest good.
 Can there be such a thing as “Plato's aesthetics” that contains both positions?

-Perhaps Plato is better described as seeking to discover the vocabulary and issues of aesthetics.
-For this reason his readers might not find a single aesthetic theory in the dialogues.
+To the literal-minded the very phrase “Plato's aesthetics” refers to an impossibility, given that this area of philosophy only came to be identified in the last few centuries.
+But even those who take aesthetics more broadly and permit the term may find something exploratory in Plato's treatments of art and beauty.
+He might be best described as seeking to discover the vocabulary and issues of aesthetics.
+For this reason Plato's readers will not find a single aesthetic theory in the dialogues.
 For the same reason they are uniquely situated to watch core concepts of aesthetics being defined: beauty, imitation, inspiration.

-The subject needs careful looking into.
+The subject calls for care.
 If perennially footnoted by later philosophers Plato has also been perennially thumbnailed.
 Clichés accompany his name.
 It is worth going slowly through the main topics of Plato's aesthetics—not in the search for some surprising theory unlike anything that has been said, but so that background shading and details may emerge, for a result that perhaps resembles the customary synopses of his thought as a human face resembles the cartoon reduction of it.

 - 1. Beauty

 - 2. Imitation

 - 4. Imitation, Inspiration, Beauty